-We are a biopharmaceutical company that has historically focused on microRNA-based oncology therapeutics, which are short ribonucleic acid, or RNA, molecules, or oligonucleotides.
+We are a biopharmaceutical company that has historically focused on microRNA-based oncology therapeutics, which are short ribonucleic acid ("RNA") molecules, or oligonucleotides.

 Our first product candidate, MRX34, was studied as a single agent in a Phase 1 clinical trial.
-In September 2016, we voluntarily halted the Phase 1 trial following multiple immune-related serious adverse events, or SAEs, observed in patients dosed with MRX34 in the trial.
-Subsequently, we received notification from the U.S. Food and Drug Administration, or the FDA, that the Investigational New Drug Application, or IND, for MRX34 was on full clinical hold.
+In September 2016, we voluntarily halted the Phase 1 trial following multiple immune-related serious adverse events ("SAEs") observed in patients dosed with MRX34 in the trial.
+Subsequently, we received notification from the U.S. Food and Drug Administration, (the "FDA") that the Investigational New Drug Application ("IND") for MRX34 was on full clinical hold.
 Following our suspension of the Phase 1 trial for MRX34 and the FDA's clinical hold on the IND for MRX34, we discontinued development of MRX34 and our microRNA product pipeline and closed our IND.

-In November 2016, we discontinued research and development activities to reduce operating expenses while we evaluate our strategic alternatives with a goal to enhance stockholder value, including the possibility of a merger or sale of the Company.
+In November 2016, we discontinued research and development activities to reduce operating expenses while we evaluated our strategic alternatives with a goal to enhance stockholder value, including the Merger, or if the Merger is not completed, the possibility of another merger or sale of the Company.
 We also initiated a plan in November 2016 to reduce personnel and expenses to preserve capital and further streamline our operations consistent with our decision to discontinue development of MRX34 and our microRNA product pipeline.
-We expect to devote significant time and resources to identifying and evaluating strategic alternatives, however, there can be no assurance that such activities will result in any agreements or transactions that will enhance shareholder value.
-Further, any strategic transaction that is completed ultimately may not deliver the anticipated benefits or enhance shareholder value.
+We expect to devote significant time and resources to completion of the Merger, or, if the Merger is not completed, identifying and evaluating other strategic alternatives.
+However, there can be no assurance that such activities will result in the completion of the Merger or any other agreements or transactions that will enhance stockholder value.
+Further, the completion of the Merger, or of any other strategic transaction, ultimately may not deliver the anticipated benefits or enhance stockholder value.

-We were incorporated in 2007 under the laws of Delaware and were maintained as a wholly-owned subsidiary of our former parent company, Asuragen, Inc., or Asuragen, until the end of 2009, when we became an independent entity.
+We were incorporated in 2007 under the laws of Delaware and were maintained as a wholly-owned subsidiary of our former parent company, Asuragen, until the end of 2009, when we became an independent entity.

-Our operations have historically focused on developing our understanding of and capabilities in microRNA biology, identifying potential product candidates, undertaking preclinical studies, initiating and conducting a clinical trial, protecting and enhancing our intellectual property estate and providing general and administrative support for these activities.
+Our operations have historically focused on developing our understanding of and capabilities in microRNA biology, identifying potential product candidates, undertaking preclinical studies, initiating and conducting a clinical trial, protecting and enhancing our intellectual property portfolio and providing general and administrative support for these activities.
 We have not generated any revenue from product sales and, to date, have funded our operations primarily through the private placement of convertible preferred stock, federal and state government grants, offerings of our common stock, and support from our former parent company, Asuragen.
-From our inception through March 31, 2017, we have raised an aggregate of approximately \$167.3 million to fund our operations, of which approximately \$89.9 million was from the issuance of preferred stock for cash and assets, \$48.7 million from a public offering of our common stock and \$11.9 million was from federal and state grants.
+From our inception through June 30, 2017, we have raised an aggregate of approximately \$167.3 million to fund our operations, of which approximately \$89.9 million was from the issuance of preferred stock for cash and assets, \$48.7 million from a public offering of our common stock, \$16.8 million from a private placement of our common stock and \$11.9 million was from federal and state grants.

 Since our inception, we have incurred significant operating losses.
-Our net loss was \$5.0 million for the three months ended March 31, 2017.
-At March 31, 2017, we had an accumulated deficit of \$107.8 million.
+Our net loss was \$9.4 million and \$14.4 million for the three and six months ended June 30, 2017, respectively.
+At June 30, 2017, we had an accumulated deficit of \$117.2 million.
 We expect to continue to incur significant expenses and operating losses.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
-We anticipate that our expenses will continue to decrease as we discontinued our research and development activities, further reduce headcount, and focus on evaluating our strategic alternatives with a goal to enhance stockholder value, including the possibility of a merger or sale of the Company.
+We anticipate that our expenses will continue to decrease as we discontinued our research and development activities, further reduce headcount and focus on completing the Merger, or if the Merger is not completed, another potential strategic transaction with a goal to enhance stockholder value.